Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Appendix A. Minimal Mathematical Structure of Quantum TOW

 Operationally, updating $\mu_t$ requires controlled mixing between the decision subspace and the auxiliary level.
 Such mixing is naturally realized by interference-based unitaries acting on $\mathrm{span}\{|A\rangle,|\perp\rangle\}$ or $\mathrm{span}\{|B\rangle,|\perp\rangle\}$, as described in Appendix~B.4.
 Because these operations do not commute with the decision measurement, intermediate probing of the auxiliary degree of freedom inevitably modifies subsequent decision statistics.
 This is the quantum analogue of the classical TOW property that intermediate access to internal variables alters future choices.

-Once the internal state space is a qutrit and probing is defined operationally as an intermediate intervention on that same state, the emergence of contextuality is no longer optional.
-There necessarily exist families of admissible probes whose compatibility relations form a KCBS $5$-cycle.
-The KCBS structure therefore arises as a consequence of the minimal quantum architecture required for conservation-preserving updates and adaptive estimation, rather than as an externally imposed design choice.
+Once the internal state space is a qutrit and probing is defined operationally as an intermediate intervention on that same state, contextuality becomes available as a diagnostic of the permitted operation family.
+There exist families of admissible probes whose compatibility relations form a KCBS $5$-cycle.
+The KCBS structure is therefore available within the minimal quantum architecture required for conservation-preserving updates and adaptive estimation, rather than requiring an additional external subsystem.

-In this sense, contextuality in QTOW is not engineered but unavoidable: it emerges from the simultaneous requirements of (i) conservation-based quantum updates, (ii) measurement-induced disturbance in decision making, and (iii) an internal quantum memory necessary for learning in an unknown environment.
+In this sense, contextuality in QTOW is not engineered as a separate target; it is witnessed within the permitted operation family: it is obtained from the simultaneous requirements of (i) conservation-based quantum updates, (ii) measurement-induced disturbance in decision making, and (iii) an internal quantum memory necessary for learning in an unknown environment.